View of the urban farm and surrounding buildings

 Azizi has taken courses and earned a certificate in leadership and executive education from Northwestern University and the Harvard Program on Negotiation, respectively.
 She received an MBA in marketing from NC State University and a B.A. from Drew University in Madison, New Jersey.

-MUSC’s strategic partnerships with Siemens Healthineers and Medtronic – two of the world’s largest medical device and solutions companies – were established and operationalized under Brown’s leadership.
-She also serves in an advisory role to the Office of the President as Special Assistant to President David Cole, M.D.
+MUSC's strategic partnerships with Siemens Healthineers and Medtronic - two of the world's largest medical device and solutions companies - were established and operationalized under Caroline's leadership.
+She also oversees strategic planning for the health system and provides executive oversight to the OneMUSC enterprise strategic plan.

-Brown is an innovative, results-driven leader with expertise in strategy; communications; establishing partnerships, affiliations, and joint ventures; deal making; and stakeholder relations.
+Caroline is an innovative, values- and results-driven leader with expertise in strategy; communications; establishing partnerships, affiliations, and joint ventures; deal making; and stakeholder relations.

-Brown, a Charleston native, earned her undergraduate degree in public relations and a master’s degree in business administration from the Darla Moore School of Business at the University of South Carolina.
+A Charleston native fueled by the opportunity to impact the health of all South Carolinians, she earned her undergraduate degree in public relations and a master's degree in business administration from the Darla Moore School of Business at the University of South Carolina.

 Visit the Office of External Affairs